Bending your baby’s arms, bicycling her legs, putting her in different body positions. Why did we include these in our BabySparks development program?

 - Increase range of motion.
 Exercises that involve moving and stretching your baby’s limbs help keep her muscles and joints loose and flexible.

 - Promote balance.
-By moving your baby’s body into different positions, you activate her vestibular system, which builds balance skills.
+By moving your baby’s body into different positions, you activate her vestibular system, which is responsible for balance.
 Another great way to stimulate her vestibular system is to wear her in a baby carrier.

 Gross motor benefits aren’t the only thing your little one gains from baby exercises.
 They can also promote: